3DCdsc/Intro_to_JS_Workshop/README.md

 - Live on Twitch

 2 - *Building a blog*
-- Instructor Ooi Kai Xun
+- Instructor Oei Kai Xun
 - Live on Twitch

 ## Platform